nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: Require user to navigate back to home page before going to another module which might be unintuitive for users.

 ##### Rationale behind current choice:
-* Alternative 1 was chosen as it provides a more intuitive way for prospective users.
+1. Alternative 1 was chosen as it provides a more intuitive way for prospective users.

-* The following commands`list-module`, `find-module` are implemented to allow users to filter the module list via module code prefix and reset the filtered module list while in home page. <br>
+2. The following commands `list-module` and `find-module` are disabled as they are not meant to be used in tandem with `goto` command as the filtering of modules is not needed when there exist only one module.

-  It is not meant to be used in tandem with `goto` command.
-Instead, `home` command should be used to navigate back to the home page after usage of the `goto` command.
+3. The following commands `list-module` and `find-module` are disabled as they are not meant to be used in tandem with `goto` command as essential person within a module (i.e. professors, tutor assistant and friends) are likely to be limited in numbers.

 Hence, to prevent confusion we chose Alternative 1.